What should I do with my 401(k)?

 Capital Group offers a variety of investment options to help you pursue your objectives — including American Funds, one of the largest mutual fund families in the U.S.

 Your financial professional can tell you more about American Funds.
-Or, you can purchase our funds yourself through an online broker.
+Or, you can purchase our mutual funds yourself through an online broker.

 Whether you are collaborating with a financial professional or figuring out your own finances, these questions can help get you started.